stdevPavelmc/mailad/Features.md

 ## Optional disclaimer on every outgoing mail

-Some times you needs a legal disclaimer on each autgoing mail or a simple signature, or even a footer to promote an event or even a domain name change.
+Some times you needs a legal disclaimer on each outgoing mail or a simple signature, or even a footer to promote an event or even a domain name change.

-Now we have that covered, of curse as an optional feature and disabled by default; all you nedd to do is this:
+Now we have that covered, of curse as an optional feature and disabled by default; all you need to do is this:

 0. Upgrade the install as stated in the [Painless upgrades](Features.md#painless-upgrades) section _(Just the part to upgrade the config)_
 0. Go to your `/etc/mailad/mailad.conf` file and change the config parameter like this `ENABLE_DISCLAIMER="yes"`.